 While IncoDocs focuses on shippers and their businesses, here’s a software that works with the needs of freight forwarders.
 Let’s get acquainted with it.

 CargoDocs: Paperless Solution for Creating and Collating Export Document

 Target audience: shippers, freight forwarders

-What it offers: creation, management and supporting of original BOL, CO, and other export documents, automation and streamlining of export documentation-related processes
+What it offers: creation, management, and support of original BOL, CO, and other export documents, automation and streamlining of export documentation-related processes

-CargoDocs is a global trade digital platform that creates and manages electronic versions of some export documents like bill of lading, certificate of origin etc. Moreover, this tool enables shippers, freight forwarders, consignees, and carriers to streamline shipping processes.
+CargoDocs is a global trade digital platform that creates and manages electronic versions of some export documents like bills of lading, certificates of origin, etc. Moreover, this tool enables shippers, freight forwarders, consignees, and carriers to streamline the shipping processes.

 There are two ways of reaching CargoDocs services: first, via the official website, and second, through its open XML APIs.
-The second variant is beneficial as it makes you, as a client or a partner of CargoDocs embed and integrate its services into your website, platform etc.
+The second variant is beneficial as it lets you, as a client or a partner of CargoDocs, embed and integrate its services into your website, platform, etc.